ladartcreativeagency/MotorTrendCertified-LandingPage-StyleGuide/README.md

 MotorTrend Certified Marketo Landing Page Style Guide
 ==========================================

+Add Info for Using the style guide when begining development of a new page

-# Info for Using and Managing MotorTrend Certified Landing Page Style Guide
+Add Info Managing the Style Guide

+Add QA Checklist that should be performed on each landing page before the page is considered production ready

 [View Current Style Guide ](http://www.easycaredealer.com/marketo-assets/mtc-landingpage-styleguide/)